 If a unit is scheduled day ahead above the Normal UOL, the NYISO will reset their UOL to the original bid value, in day, at the request of the generator.

-If the unit is not called upon to operate at a level above the UOL, the replacement energy costs will be capped at the DAM clearing price.
+If the unit is scheduled in the DAM to operate at a level above the UOL, but is not called upon to operate at that level in real time, the replacement energy costs for the amount by which that unit’s DAM schedule exceeds the greater of that unit’s UOL or its real-time dispatch level will be capped at the DAM clearing price.

 The NYISO will inform market participants periodically as to the extent of SCUC scheduling of ELR and CLR energy above the bid UOL.
 This information will include as amount, location, duration, frequency, and time of occurrence but will be done in a manner to assure non-disclosure of the resources that were scheduled above their UOL levels.